TiForward/HAL/README.md

 ## JSExport

 [JSExport](include/JavaScriptCoreCPP/JSExport.hpp) is a CRTP (i.e. Curiously Recurring Template Pattern) base class that allows any C++ class derived from it to be seamlessly integrated into JavaScriptCore.
-This is what we used to create out Widget example in [Widget.hpp](examples/Widget.hpp) and [Widget.cpp](examples/Widget.cpp).
+This is what we used to create our Widget example in [Widget.hpp](examples/Widget.hpp) and [Widget.cpp](examples/Widget.cpp).
 JSExport is fully documented and the Widget example is what you want to study to learn how to seamlessly integrate your own C++ classes into the JavaScriptCore runtime execution environment.

 ## Project Goals